hufman/stories/docs/bmwconnectedapps.md

 But, where to get the names?

-Turns out JVM bytecode (which Android apps are written in) is very easy to decompile.
+Turns out JVM bytecode (which Android apps are equivalently written in) is very easy to decompile.
 Variable names are obfuscated a bit, but the Etch generated classes contain an exact list of all the available Etch symbols:

 ```
 ValueFactoryBMWRemoting.java: